um-pdavila/acs_docs/docs/triton/1-env/3-modules.rst

 Dependency modules can be loaded in the same command, without waiting for them to appear in the output for module list (``ml av``).

-Example : cdo, nco, and netcdff depend on "netcdfc".
+Example: cdo, nco, and netcdff depend on "netcdfc".
 Netcdfc depends on "hdf5".
 They can be loaded in sequence, starting with the first dependency, "hdf5".

 ::